Oliver Travel Trailers

 The Golden Gate Bridge, opened in 1937, is an iconic suspension bridge connecting the city of San Francisco to Marin County, California.

-It may not seem as if visiting a bridge would be that exciting.
-However, the people who agree with that misconception are usually the ones who have not seen or driven across the Golden Gate Bridge.
-The team who built the bridge first broke ground in January of 1933 after an overflow of setbacks and hurdles.
+Visiting a bridge may not be that exciting.
+However, the people who agree with that misconception usually have yet to see or drive across the Golden Gate Bridge.
+The team that built the bridge first broke ground in January of 1933 after an overflow of setbacks and hurdles.

 The two primary cables on the bridge are the visual highlights of this masterpiece – especially since they are more than 7,650 feet long and help more than 27,500 parallel wires stay connected.
-Remember that you will need to park at the Northeast Side Parking Lot if you are interested in walking across the bridge.
+Remember to park at the Northeast Side Parking Lot to walk across the bridge.
 Otherwise, you can enjoy the scenic drive across and then head for the Golden Gate Trailer Park or Marin Park for overnight accommodations.

 Plan your adventure: Golden Gate Bridge